'It is clear Lukashenko has to go': France's Macron - France 24

 The embattled leader has launched a brutal crackdown against the protesters -- drawing condemnation from the West, but support from Moscow.

-He recently triggered new demonstrations and fresh Western criticism after holding a secret inauguration for himself.
+This week he triggered new demonstrations and fresh Western criticism when he held a secret inauguration for himself.

-Macron on Sunday said he had been "impressed by the courage of the protesters" in Belarus.
+Macron on Sunday said he had been "impressed by the courage of the protesters".

 "They know the risks they are taking by demonstrating every weekend, and yet, they are pushing forward with the movement to make democracy come alive in this country that has been deprived of it for so long," he said.